jlord/git-it/README.md

 $ npm install -g git-it
 ```
 - Once it's done installing components, you can run it:
-- _If you run into trouble with this command it may be due to permissions on your computer, try adding 'sudo:_ `sudo npm install -g git-it`
+- _If you run into trouble with this command it may be due to permissions on your computer, try adding 'sudo':_ `sudo npm install -g git-it`

 ```bash
 $ git-it
 ```
 - This should load the menu.
 You're ready to go!

 #### How it Works